-PowerAdvocate, a provider of cloud software-enabled data in the energy space with expertise in ESG performance, will host an exclusive conversation on how utilities are factoring ESG risks and objectives into their capital plans.
+PowerAdvocate, a provider of cloud software-enabled data in the energy space with expertise in ESG performance, hosts an exclusive conversation on how utilities are factoring ESG risks and objectives into their capital plans.

-Expert Roundtable (1:00PM EST): A Three-Layer Strategy - Reducing ESG Impacts in Power Generation, Utility Operations and Extended Supply Chains
+- Expert Roundtable: A Three-Layer Strategy - Reducing ESG Impacts in Power Generation, Utility Operations and Extended Supply Chains

-Panel Discussion (1:30 PM EST): ESG Considerations for New Power Generation Investments, featuring speakers from Alliant Energy, Evergy, Copperleaf and PowerAdvocate
+- Panel Discussion: ESG Considerations for New Power Generation Investments, featuring speakers from Alliant Energy, Evergy, Copperleaf and PowerAdvocate

 About the AuthorFollow on Linkedin More Content by Copperleaf Marketing